How automation drives DevOps success

 DevOps automation can help make your life a lot easier.
 With CI/CD pipelines, you can automate time-consuming tasks in the development lifecycle and reduce the costs, complexity, and toil associated with repetitive manual tasks.
 Additionally, you can use pipelines to add an extra layer of quality control and assurance to the deployment process and post-deployment monitoring, giving you the confidence you need to move quickly and deliver value to your customers.

-Although building a full CI/CD pipeline does require a learning curve, it is well worth the investment.
-To get started automating your development workflows with best in class CI/CD, sign up for a free CircleCI account and follow our quickstart guide to get your first pipeline up and running in 10 minutes or less.
+Building a CI/CD pipeline is well worth the investment.
+To get started automating your development workflows with best-in-class CI/CD, sign up for a free CircleCI account and follow our quickstart guide to get your first pipeline up and running in 10 minutes or less.